vmware-archive/simple-k8s-test-env/ova/README.md

 the following prerequisites:

 1. Access to a vSphere platform
-2. A staging VM based on CentOS or PhotonOS
+2. A staging VM based on PhotonOS 2 or CentOS 7
 3. The [`govc`](https://github.com/vmware/govmomi/tree/master/govc) command.

 ## Preparing the staging VM